gojushin/OpenPhotogrammetryToolkit/docs/reference/Widgets.rst

 The FilePathListWidget (**fplw**) is a crucial component in the module and serves as the core of the file path interaction system.
 It's designed as a starting point and reference for all plugins and extensions within the application, mainly due to its central role in managing file paths and emitting a variety of signals that reflect user interaction and system changes.
+It is set as the `CentralWidget`_ in the applications `MainWindow`_.

-This widget is accessible from every Plugin and contains references to all available files and the current selection.
+This widget is accessible from every Plugin with the `fplw` attribute and contains references to all available files and the current selection.

 .. autoclass:: Widgets.opt_widgets.FilePathListWidget
    :members: